 6. Costumes are not permitted for adults – leave the scares to the zombies.

-Children are invited to wear their Halloween costumes to the park so they can collect treats from the Looney Tunes characters.
-Masks and face paint are prohibited.
+Children 12 and under are invited to wear their Halloween costumes to the park so they can collect treats from the Looney Tunes characters.
+Face paint is allowed, but masks are prohibited.
 Be sure your child is dressed comfortably and doesn’t have any parts that may restrict from riding rides.
-Costumes are only permitted for children 12 and under.